S3ooodi90/ReferenceImplementation/docs_source/source/rm.rst

 The units designation for an Interval is slightly different than other complexTypes.
 This complexType is composed of a units name and a URI because in a reference range parent there can be different units for different ranges.
 Example: A XdQuantity of temperature can have a range of degrees Fahrenheit and one in degrees Celsius.

-The derived complexType in the Data Model has these values fixed by the modeler.
+The derived type in the Data Model has these values fixed by the modeler.

 ....

 ReferenceRangeType
 ------------------

-**Derived from:** XdAnyType by extension
+**Derived from:** `XdAnyType`_ by extension

 **Abstract:** False